 Understand The Relative Difficulty of Classes To Balance A Semester

-While planning you should have a solid idea of the rough difficulty of a given semester’s schedule because you don’t want to accidentally burn yourself out.
+While planning, you should have a solid idea of each semester’s difficulty because you don’t want to accidentally burn yourself out.
 This is a marathon, not a sprint, and having the right pacing throughout is key.
 For the ~5-6 real classes you’re taking each semester, aim for two hard, three medium, and one easy class.
 Depending on your planning, you might end up with a semester where you have three hards which you’ll have to power through.

 Figuring out which class falls into which bucket isn’t easy.
 I like to approach this along these axes: